-Func XYRange(chan%, &xLow, &yLow, &xHigh, &yHigh);
+Func XYRange(chan%, &xL, &yL, &xH, &yH{, offs%});

 - chan% A channel number in the current XY view or -1 for all channels or -2 for all visible channels.
-The first channel is number 1. - xLow A variable returned with the smallest x value found in the channel(s). - yLow A variable returned with the smallest y value found in the channel(s).
+The first channel is number 1. - xL, yL Returned holding the smallest x and y co-ordinates in the channel(s). - xH, yH Returned holding the largest x and y co-ordinates in the channel(s). - offs% If present and non-zero, channel offsets are taken into account, otherwise they are ignored when calculating the data range. - Returns 0 if there are no data points, or the channel does not exist, 1 if values found.